Odyssey Volunteer FAQs

 How will I know about upcoming events, trainings, or program changes?

 By checking in at the Program Director’s office, you will be notified of any last minute changes or upcoming events.
-Periodic emails will also be sent and will sometimes require a response.
+Periodic emails and text messages will also be sent and will sometimes require a response.

 Will Odyssey write me a recommendation or community service letter?